GUINEA: Objectif Perfection - Balla Et Ses Balladins

-Conversely, some might claim that it barely moves away from the colonial era music, as it keeps instrumentation such as an electric guitar, a horn section and a drum kit that one might associate with Western musical stylings.
-Even if one tries to suggest that they mostly abandoned the Western influences from the foreground, there is a claim to be made that they have instead adopted rumba from Cuba or even Congo, thus it is not celebrating their Guinean past, but rather borrowing from another culture.
-The songs on the record could easily disguise themselves onto a Franco's TPOK Jazz compilation album without raising too many eyebrows.
+Conversely though, some might claim that it barely moves away from the colonial era music, as it keeps instrumentation such as an electric guitar, a horn section and a drum kit that one might associate with Western musical stylings.
+Even if one tries to suggest that they mostly abandoned the Western influences from the foreground, there is a claim to be made that they have instead adopted rumba from Cuba or even Congo, thus it is not celebrating their Guinean past, but rather borrowing from another culture altogether.
+For instance, the songs on the record could easily disguise themselves onto a TPOK Jazz compilation album without raising too many eyebrows.

 In fact, some might even put forward the argument that although the music somewhat moves away from Guinea’s colonial past and sufficiently honours their African history, it is in no way a celebration of liberty despite the fun tone.
 This is because music, particularly of this style, was under the control of the new regime.
-Touré’s premiership was all about dominating the population, and even if taken on face value his decision to sponsor bands that promote the joys of a new decolonised era through their music, the more cynical could claim that this was a way to control the people and win fervour with them.
+Though a naïve person might take his decision to sponsor bands that promote the joys of a new decolonised era through their music on face value to, the more cynical would not be outrageous to suggest that this type of intervention with music was a way to control the people and win fervour with them given the fact that Touré’s premiership was all about dominating the population.
 The Balladins’ band came out of the dissolution of a larger 25-piece group (the Syli Orchestre National) into numerous groups.
 Although the band’s trumpet player, Balla Onivogui, was the leader of the group, Touré subliminally managed to translate Marxist ideology to the population through the fluid membership of the group, with Onivogui himself being temporarily replaced after a fall-out with government officials.
 This indicates the Toure was trying to tell his citizens about the importance of the collective rather than highlighting individual stars.

 Yet, whilst this might sound like a series of cynical attacks on Toure’s cultural program of ‘authenticité’ that required musicians, writers, and artists to look at their past, it is far from that.
 It is simply stating both sides of the argument.
 For me, the music of Balla et ses Balladins, despite its potentially oppressive undertones, was ultimately an attempt to distance themselves from their gruelling 60 year French imperialist regime, for which the vast majority of the people voted for when offered the choice by Charles De Gaulle.
 Whilst most historians would determine that Toure’s regime was a total failure, like many post-colonial efforts in neighbouring countries proved to be, one cannot help but listen to the music of Balla et ses Balladins and not feel that even if the moment of respite they provided on the dancefloor perhaps served as a distraction for some of the failures of his government, it was perhaps worth it.

 I have listened to Objectif Perfection on numerous occasions in the last few months, and it never fails to hypnotise me in a way that only Senegalese superstars Youssou N’Dour and Orchestra Baobab also manage.
-Although there are of course other non-African sonic influences that cannot be denied, no matter how much Touré wished to eradicate them, I still get the sense that the jazzy, rumba sounds are ultimately very African.
-It still manages to move me every time I listen, so I cannot imagine what it must have been like to be dancing amongst fellow Guineans at a venue in Conakry, feeling disconnected to the worries of poverty and more importantly disconnected from the trauma of French colonial rule.
+Although there are of course other non-African sonic influences that cannot be denied, no matter how much Touré wished to eradicate them, I still get the sense that the jazzy, rumba sounds are ultimately very African, considering that is where the roots of those styles lie.
+It still manages to move me every time I listen, so I cannot imagine what it must have been like to be dancing amongst fellow Guineans at a venue in Conakry, feeling momentarily disconnected from the worries of poverty and more importantly disconnected from the trauma of French colonial rule.